Pennsylvania Wilds & The Alleghenies Apple Destinations14 stops

 220 Wolfsburg Road, Bedford, PA 15522

 On the trail through the center of Pennsylvania, it’s a mix of plain and fancy.
 Guests might buy a few bags of apples to take home from a hillside orchard such as Boyer Orchard (1), a commercial orchard with fifteen apple varieties for sale.
-Head to Bedford for an Applewood-smoked Manhattan at the Omni Bedford Springs (2), which had its start as a place to enjoy the nearby healing mineral waters in 1806.
+Head to Bedford for an Applewood-smoked Manhattan at the Omni Bedford Spring Resort (2), which had its start as a place to enjoy the nearby healing mineral waters in 1806.
 Follow the Manhattan with a Bedford apple board with chunks of local honeycomb and a grilled apple and cheese sandwich at the local farm-to-table restaurant, Horn O’Plenty (3).

 Mile Level Farm Market & Fort Bedford Museum